hannahhayesfi/agenda-to-slack/IMPLEMENTATION_GUIDE.md

 8. Copy the webhook URL provided - you'll need this later

 ### Step 2: Deploy the Notification Server

+#### Option A: Self-hosted Deployment
 1. Clone this repository to your server
 2. Run `npm install` to install dependencies
 3. Create a `.env` file based on `.env.example` and add your Slack webhook URL
 4. Start the server with `npm start` (use PM2 or similar for production)

+#### Option B: Vercel Deployment
+1. Fork/clone this repository to your GitHub account
+2. Connect your repository to Vercel
+3. **IMPORTANT**: Add your Slack webhook URL as an environment variable in the Vercel dashboard:
+   - Go to your project settings
+   - Navigate to the "Environment Variables" section
+   - Add a variable named `SLACK_WEBHOOK_URL` with your webhook URL
+   - **NEVER commit webhook URLs directly in code or config files**
+4. Deploy your application

+#### Option C: Netlify Deployment
+1. Fork/clone this repository to your GitHub account
+2. Connect your repository to Netlify
+3. In the Netlify dashboard, go to Site settings > Build & deploy > Environment
+4. Add your `SLACK_WEBHOOK_URL` environment variable with your webhook URL
+5. Deploy your application

 ### Step 3: Add the Notification Script to Your Thank You Page
 Add this script to your thank you page (update the URL to your server):